Get Started Now

 What is a cheer clinic?

-Cheer clinics are often referred to as college prep clinics because they’re designed to teach recruits what skills and routines will be performed at that school’s cheer tryouts.
-Coaches cover sideline cheers and stunts, the desired qualifications needed in each position and other traditions unique to the team.
+Cheer clinics are often referred to as cheer prep clinics because they’re designed to teach recruits what skills and routines will be performed at that school’s cheer tryouts.
+Coaches cover sideline cheers and stunts, and the desired qualifications needed in each position.

 What happens at a cheer clinic?